weaveworks/weave-gitops-docs/docs/getting-started.md

 You can find out more about these YAMLs and the `.wego` directory [here](/docs/gitops-automation).

+Notice that `wego` has checked in this YAML into your fork (*This may change in the future to create a PR instead*).

-8. Wait for the workload to show up in the cluster:
+5. Wait for the workload to show up in the cluster:
 ```console
 kubectl get pods --namespace webapp
 ```